 You can pick up exact replicas of mammoth bones and teeth.

 Compare yourself to various extinct mammoths and other mammals.
-(Mammoths aren’t the type of animal they’ve uncovered.)
+(Mammoths aren’t the only type of animal they’ve unearthed.)

 Once you are done at the dig site, you can go into the exhibit hall to see other displays, and then head downstairs to see the laboratory (mostly just through windows).
 You may be able to see paleontologists at work in the lab, and you can watch a 3-D printer creating a very small replica of a fossil.
 (It takes seven hours to make something about the size of your hand, so it moves pretty slowly.)